proz92/RAG-with-watsonx-HAP-Guardrails/README.md

 Explore watsonx documentation and resources to delve deeper into each service's functionalities and discover how they can further enhance your RAG system development.

 ## Provision a watsonx environment in IBM Cloud
-Head to your IBM Cloud account to create a watsonx.ai servoce instance and associate it wit a MAchine Learning service.
+Head to your IBM Cloud account to create a watsonx.ai servoce instance and associate it wit a Machine Learning service.
 You'll need to retrieve the following:
 - watsonx url
 - watsonx api key
 - project id